As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 black spots on gums of a border collie dog

 It is always a sensible idea to familiarize yourself with what your dog’s gums look like, so any changes can be detected more rapidly.
 If they’ve always had dark, pigmented spots then we know that these are nothing to be concerned about.
-However, if a new spot appear suddenly, it may be wise to have this checked out.
+However, you should be concerned if you notice:

 melanoma in dog's mouth